AshridgeTechnologies/elemento/stories/Backlog.md

 Tech debt
 ---------

+- Remove Download from GitHub to new directory
 - Replace FirebasePublish with a Tool, remove actionDefs, project passed to PropertyEditor
 - Builder/runner:
   - Generator does not hard code runner location